BSoybilgen/simple-trade/README.md

 ### Optimizing Strategies

-Use the `premade_optimizer` function to find the best parameters for your premade strategies or optimize your custom strategies using `optimize` function.
+Use the `premade_optimizer` function to find the best parameters for your premade strategies or optimize your custom strategies using `custom_optimizer` function.

 ```python
 # Example for optimizing a premade strategy